Broomapullooza! Programa bilingüe ~ Fitch Mountain

 What Can I Expect At this Whole Broomapulloza Thing?

 From the parking lot, we will hike 1-2 miles and pull French broom that we see along the way.
-You'll be able to choose between pulling broom seedlings by hand (we’ll provide the gloves) and pulling heftier broom shrubs with a weed wench
+You'll be able to choose between pulling broom seedlings by hand (we’ll provide the gloves) and pulling heftier broom shrubs with a weed wench.
+We’ll go into more detail on the day of.

 What should you bring?